Jeongseob/xen/README.md

 parent pool id: 1
 ~~~

-If you would like to test with static micro-sliced cores (by the static-usliced-cores branch), then you need to manually configure the number of processors in the `Hidden-node`.
+If you would like to test with static micro-sliced cores (by the static-usliced-cores branch), then you need to manually configure the number of processors in the `Hidden-node` via the cpupool commands such as `xl cpupool-cpu-add`.

+With the dyn-usliced-cores branch, you do not need to configure the number of cores in the `Hidden-node` pool.

+## 2. Modifying (or updating) the critical symbols

+Our proposed technique takes advantage of the kernel symbol of guest virtual machines to interpret the instruction pointer of preempted or yielded virtual CPUs.
+So, you may want to change the `is_urgent_kernel()` in the xen/common/schedule.c file.
+At this moment, our implementation does not have a systematic mechanism to extract the critical OS services from the kernel symbols.
+We just hard code the part.
+(NEED to further update)

  # Authors
  * Jeongseob Ahn